jonathanKingston/jotter/source/_posts/2013-10-25-trialing-laravel-php.markdown

 However the Laravel docs shows how to use validations but not where they should be placed or what best practices are.
 I have decided to hook in with model so only one place defines the database validation.

-I added the following code to my model;
+I added the following code to my model:

--  This adds in a boot method which allows the model to define hooks.
--  I then use this for validating the model saving (Before updating or storing).
--  The validator is saved to the model so the controller can acess it.

 {% codeblock %}
 {% raw %}